 Paul Turner, Yale University

 GSA presents the James F. Crow Early Career Researcher Award to students and recent PhDs conducting population, evolutionary, or quantitative genetics research.
-Finalists for the Crow Award will present their research in a high-profile PEQG session.
-Applications are due by December 5, 2019.
-Learn more about applying.
+Finalists for the Crow Award will present their research virtually in a high-profile PEQG session.
+The application deadline was December 13, 2019.
+Learn more about the James F. Crow Award.

 Katherine Xue, University of Washington